 It’s not just Halloween that makes autumn in Wales a little bit eerie; cooler evenings and creeping mists add their own touch of mystery to the season.
 This makes autumn the perfect time of year for a ghost walk or a stay in a haunted house.
 If you’re brave enough, take a stroll around the grounds of Plas Mawr in North Wales, the Ghost Walk of Tenby in Pembrokeshire or a ghost tour of Llancaiach Fawr in Caerphilly.

 Autumn is THE food festival season in Wales, meaning you can chow down in style at foodie events from September straight through to Christmas (that's not even including the Christmas fayres and festivals).
-Key dates for the diary include the Gwledd Conwy Feast, Abergavenny Food Festival and Neath Food & Drink Festival.
+Key dates for the diary include the Gwledd Conwy Feast, Abergavenny Food Festival and Neath Food and Drink Festival.